 Does this happen to you ever?

-There are various reasons for poor concentration and how to master it are given below
+There are various reasons for which our concentration breaks.

 Attention deficit hyperactivity disorder (ADHD) is a mental disorder for which you will have trouble paying attention and act mostly on impulses.